dec0der0b/IMPC/README.md

 - Python 3.x
 - Jupyter Notebook
 - Required Python packages (see your `requirements.txt` or specify here if available).
+- AGORA-2.01.
+Please download it from this [website](https://vmh.life/files/reconstructions/AGORA2/version2.01/) and extract it into the main folder, putting all the files in a folder called AGORA-2.01

 ### Installation